INSIGHTS INTO THE CHÂTEAU OF CHAUMONT

 In 1939, Gilberte Bardet let the château to the Œuvre de secours aux enfants (OSE), a society tasked with rescuing young Jewish children between 1939 and 1945.
 Chaumont was one of the three shelters run by the OSE in the Creuse département, at the time part of the « zone libre » (area not yet occupied by Germany).
 The shelter was run by Jewish educator Lotte Schwartz.
 The French stand-up comedian Popeck (Judka Herpstu) stayed at the château from 1940 till 1942, as is reminded by a memorial plaque at the outset of Chaumont road.

-In 1967, the château was sold to Coco Chanel's steward Jean-François Mironnet and his wife, a former model.
 A fire engulfed the whole fabric in the night of 25-26 February 1986.
-Mrs Mironnet, who was alone in the mansion at the time, managed to escape the flames.
+Mrs Mironnet, who was alone in the mansion at the time, managed to escape the flames by fashioning a rope from her bedsheets.

 The château's front façade in 2019.
 From Wikimedia Commons.